What can you do with a CXP?

 One of the most fundamental parts of the CXP is segmentation.
 That’s the key to all successful marketing campaigns!
 With this feature in Voyado, you can create the most detailed lists.
 Here’s an example:

 Let’s say you are planning a campaign to promote face cream.
-It’s evident to find the right target audience for this campaign, so you head straight to the segmentation feature in Voyado.
+It’s essential to find the right target audience for this campaign, so you head straight to the segmentation feature in Voyado.
 The segmentation allows you to create super-specific lists, including for example:

 - Age and gender